Sign up to the mailing list

 Return of the Superhero

-Well, I appear to be out of Spotify-bot-jail and my stuff is being shared again so it's time to for Superhero to be re-released on all the streamers.
+Well, I appear to be out of Spotify-bot-jail and my stuff is being shared again so it's time for Superhero to be re-released on all the streamers.

 Smart link thingy: https://ditto.fm/superhero_b25dc403